 How To Build An Emergency Fund

 - Open a separate savings account for your emergency fund.
 Keep your emergency fund separate from your active checking and savings accounts.
-This way you'll be less tempted to dip into your emergency fund unless there is truly an emergency.
+This way you'll be less tempted to dip into your fund unless there is truly an emergency.

-- You've lost your job and need to cover the mortgage and other bills
+- You've lost your job and need to cover the mortgage and other bills.

-- You have unexpected medical expenses not covered by insurance
+- You have unexpected medical expenses not covered by insurance.

 - Your lender calls your car loan due and will repossess your vehicle if you don't pay immediately.

-- The latest Nintendo game system
+- The latest XBox or Playstation game system.

-- A new set of luggage
+- A new set of luggage.

 - A new coat of paint for your car.